ManiaExchange/GeryKnockout/CONTRIBUTING.md

 ---

 - SendDisplayManialinkPage
+- SendDisplayManialinkPageToId
 - SendDisplayManialinkPageToLogin

 May not have an effect with custom_ui when called in onBeginSynchronization (but could be due to TMGery).
+Results in error code -1000 if the target player can not be found.

+---

+- ForceSpectatorTarget
+- ForceSpectatorTargetId

 Results in error code -1000 if you try to force a spectator target but the player is not in spec.
-Results in error code -1000 if the target player can not be found.

 ---